MicrosoftDocs/customer-voice/cv-docs/send-survey-from-dynamics-365.md

 9. Select **Send**.

 > [!NOTE]
-> Regarding field is populated only for Account, Contact, and Lead entities.
+> The **Regarding** field is populated only for Account, Contact, and Lead entities.

 ## Check survey invitation status